chi-ka/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 You cannot use pgrep
 The third line of your script must be # shellcheck disable=SC2009 (for more info about ignoring shellcheck error here)

+3. Show your Bash PID made easy mandatory
+Write a Bash script that displays the PID, along with the process name, of processes whose name contain the word bash.

+Requirements:

+You cannot use ps